Thrive Leads - Summary

 Thrive Leads Review

-It is designed to help you create high-quality optin forms that convert.
+It is designed to help you create high-quality opt-in forms that convert.
 And with its easy-to-use drag and drop editor, anyone can do it.
-Especially with all the templates it offers (we'll get to those later).
+Especially with all the hundreds of templates it offers (we'll get to those later).

 One of the best things about Thrive Leads is that it offers every type of opt-in form you would ever need.

 Before we get into the forms, I have to mention something called lead groups.

-A lead group is where you manage all your optin forms.
+A lead group is where you manage all your opt-in forms.
 It works as a hub (and category).
-You'll be able to name your forms, pick where your they go, and more.
+You will be able to name your forms, choose where your forms go, and more.

 Let's check them out.

 Email popup forms are one of the most popular forms out there.

 However, some people think they are annoying.
 I mean, I can see it.
-Sometimes, you just want to read the page's contents without having popups getting shoved in your face.
+Sometimes, people just want to read the content without having anything distracting them.

 But from a website's standpoint, there are plenty of reasons to love the lightbox.

-For one, they are very eye catching (especially with Thrive Leads :D).
+For one, they are very eye catching and attention grabbing (especially with Thrive Leads :D).

 Every blog with a sidebar almost always has a widget form.
-I mean, it may not be the best at converting your traffic into leads, but it's nice to just have it there.
+I mean, it may not be the best at converting traffic into leads, but it is nice to just have it there.
 You know?

 You can also have one within your site's footer.

 Pretty cool, huh?

-Have you ever seen that little bar on top of the browser's viewport when you visit a website?
-Sometimes, it's at the bottom and it sticks there.
-Meaning, no matter how much you scroll the signup bar stays there.
+Have you ever seen that little notification bar on top of the browser's viewport when you visit a website?
+Sometimes, it's on the bottom and it sticks there.
+Meaning, no matter how much you scroll up or down the signup bar stays there.